AaronRandall/scenarios/README.md

 Here's what the sample app & test included with this project look like:

-git clone git@github.com:AaronRandall/scenarios.git
-brew install ios-sim
-scenarios/bin/sample_simulator

 Demo video here.

 ## Prerequisites

 You will need:
 * A mac
-* Xcode (tested on 4.6.x)
+* Xcode (tested on 4.6)

+## Installation

+* Ensure you have the Xcode command line tools package installed: from Xcode → Preferences → Downloads → Command Line Tools → Install
-* ios-sim ("brew install ios-sim")
+* Install ios-sim via [Homebrew](http://mxcl.github.io/homebrew/): **brew install ios-sim**

-You'll need Xcode's Command Line Tools installed.
-From Xcode, install via Xcode → Preferences → Downloads.

 ## Run the sample app & tests (on a simulator)
-    bin/sample_simulator
+    scenarios/bin/simulator_example

 (Note that the first time you run the tests you may be asked for your password for developer tools).

 ## Run the sample app & tests (on hardware)
-To run tests against hardware, first you should make sure your hardware is part of your provisioning profile.
+To run tests against hardware, first you should make sure your hardware is part of your provisioning profile, and then run:

-Open your xcode project and run against the hardware.
-If this works, you're good to go with:

-    bin/sample_hardware
+    scenarios/bin/hardware_example

 ## Writing tests